 - Enter the reason for the suppression in the dialog box that opens

 The task will then be "suppressed" and removed from the Quality Tasks view.
-A suppression entry will be added to the Suppressions view.
+A suppression entry will be added to the Suppressions view or directly to the source code (depending on selected mode).
 If the same static analysis violation is found in subsequent tests of this project, it will be reported in the Suppressions view, but not in the Quality Tasks view.

 To view the suppressed messages that were reported in a subsequent test run:

 - Open the Suppressions view.
 If this view is not available, choose Parasoft> Show View> Suppressions to open it.

 - Select the resource whose suppressions you want to view.

 The Suppression Messages view will display the following information: